The Most Heretical Last Boss Queen: Anime

 An anime television series adaptation was announced on October 28, 2022.
-It is produced by OLM and directed by Norio Nitta, with Deko Akao writing the scripts, Hitomi Kōno designing the characters, and Hanae Nakamura, Tatsuhiko Saiki, Kanade Sakuma, and Junko Nakajima composing the music.
+It was produced by OLM and directed by Norio Nitta, with Deko Akao writing the scripts, Hitomi Kōno designing the characters, and Hanae Nakamura, Tatsuhiko Saiki, Kanade Sakuma, and Junko Nakajima composing the music.
 It aired from July 7 to September 22, 2023, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere on July 6 at 24:00, which is effectively July 7 at midnight JST.)
 The opening theme song is "Kyūseishu" (救世主) by Tsukuyomi, while the ending theme song is "Pride" by ChoQMay.
-Sentai Filmworks licensed the series, and is streaming it on Hidive.
-Muse Communication also licensed the series in Asia-Pacific.
+In March 2023, Sentai Filmworks announced that it would stream the series on its Hidive streaming service as part of a multi-year partnership between it and Mainichi Broadcasting.
+Muse Communication has also licensed the series in Asia-Pacific.

 A second season was announced on June 30, 2025.
-Misaki Tsuchida, Tsugumi Tanaka, and Kaho Sawada will compose the music with Nakamura, Saiki, Sakuma, and Nakajima.
-The season is set to premiere in April 2026.
+Misaki Tsuchida, Tsugumi Tanaka, and Kaho Sawada composed the music with Nakamura, Saiki, Sakuma, and Nakajima.
+While it had an advanced screening at Anime Boston 2026, the season aired from April 7 to June 23, 2026.
+The opening theme song is "Ego" (エゴ) by Retroriron, while the ending theme song is "Tarareba" (たられば) by Garakuta.